Mariana Duque Mariño: 2010–2014

-2015: Gold at Pan Am Games, and best WTA ranking
+2015: Gold at Pan Am Games, and career-high WTA ranking

-On July 11 through the 16th, Duque Mariño competed at the Pan American Games where she won a gold medal.
+On 11 through 16 July, Duque Mariño competed at the Pan American Games where she won a gold medal.
 The world No. 89 ousted the tournament's top-seed Lauren Davis in the semifinal stage of the tournament, while her opponent Victoria Rodríguez reached the final by taking out the second seeded Monica Puig.
 Yet when they crossed paths in the final, it was Duque Mariño who shone brightest.
 This marked the first time in the history of women's tennis a Colombian woman had won a gold medal.

 Duque Mariño reached for the first time in her career the third round of a Grand Slam championship, where she beat American wildcard Sofia Kenin in the first round and Océane Dodin in the second.
 Duque is the second Colombian player to reach third round at the US Open, after Fabiola Zuluaga.

-In the third round, she faced former world No. 11, Roberta Vinci, where she fell in three sets.
+In the third round, she faced former world No. 11, Roberta Vinci, and fell in three sets.

-Duque Mariño kicked off the Asian swing at the Korea Open where she advanced to the second round defeating Kiki Bertens, before losing to No. 5 seed Mona Barthel, in straight sets.
+Duque Mariño kicked off the Asian swing at the Korea Open where she advanced to the second round defeating Kiki Bertens, before losing to fifth seed Mona Barthel, in straight sets.
 At the Wuhan Open, she qualified by defeating Casey Dellacqua and Christina McHale but failed to keep her momentum going when she lost to rising star Anna Karolína Schmiedlová, in straight sets.
 At the China Open, Duque Mariño breezed through qualifying by defeating wildcard Xu Yifan and Magda Linette both in straight sets.
 She set up a first-round match against former Wimbledon semifinalist Tsvetana Pironkova and defeated her in straight sets.
 She lost to eventual runner-up and No. 12 seed, Timea Bacsinszky.
-With her result at the China Open, Duque Mariño moved up the rankings to No. 66 in the world, making it her highest ranking.
+With her result at the China Open, Duque Mariño moved up the rankings to No. 66, making it her highest ranking.

-2016: Second WTA final since 2010, and quarterfinals at Mallorca Open
+2016: Second WTA Tour final since 2010, and quarterfinals at Mallorca Open

-Duque Mariño reached final at the Nürnberger Versicherungscup by defeating Carina Witthöft, Laura Siegemund, Varvara Lepchenko, and Annika Beck; she lost her final match against Kiki Bertens in straight sets.
+Duque Mariño reached final at the Nürnberger Versicherungscup by defeating Carina Witthöft, Laura Siegemund, Varvara Lepchenko, and Annika Beck.
+She lost her final match against Kiki Bertens, in straight sets.

-In June at the Mallorca Open, she defeated No. 134, Alison Van Uytvanck, and then 2013-Wimbledon finalist and ex-No. 12, Sabine Lisicki, in three sets.
+In June at the Mallorca Open, she defeated No. 134 Alison Van Uytvanck, and then 2013-Wimbledon finalist and ex-No. 12, Sabine Lisicki, in three sets.
 However, in the third round she lost to Anastasija Sevastova.

-At the 2016 Summer Olympics in August, she competed in the singles draw but lost in the first round to Angelique Kerber.
+At the 2016 Summer Olympics in August, she lost in the first round of the singles draw to Angelique Kerber.